ortegavidaljl/x-ray/README.md

 ### Database

 The script stores generated reports in a database.
 The same db is also used for virtual domain/user checks in Postfix.
-Since there's a lot of information in each report, the generated json is saved directly to the database.
-By storing the spamassassin, authentication and rbl sub-reports in separate columns, a web application or other service can quickly retrieve what it needs.
-Database can be imported directly using the file .sql provided in this repo.
+Since there's a lot of information in each report, the generated json is saved directly into the database.
+A sql file with the needed structure is provided in this repo, so it can be imported into your database.

 <div align="center">
   <img src="/assets/database_tables.png" alt="Screenshot of the database schema"/>